chef/chef-oss-practices/repo-management/project-required-setup.md

 ### CONTRIBUTING.md

 GitHub prompts new contributors to read a project's CONTRIBUTING.md file if present.
-Each project should include a file that details the team specific contribution process and links to the [Contributor Guide](../contributors/README.md) guide in this repository.
+Each project should include a file that details the team specific contribution process and links to the [Contributor Guide](../contributors/README.md) in this repository.

 ### CODE_OF_CONDUCT.md